jamil2388/OpeNTF/readme.md

 ii) Dense vector representation ([``team2vec``](src/mdl/team2vec/team2doc2vec.py)): Inspired by paragraph vectors by [Le and Mikolov](https://cs.stanford.edu/~quocle/paragraph_vector.pdf), we consider a team as a document and skills as the document words (``embtype == 'skill'``).
 Using distributed memory model, we map skills into a real-valued embedding space.
 Likewise and separately, we consider members as the document words and map members into real-valued vectors (``embtype == 'member'``).
 We also consider mapping skills and members into the same embedding space (``embtype == 'joint'``).
 Our embedding method benefits from [``gensim``](https://radimrehurek.com/gensim/) library.

-iii) Temporal skill vector represntation ([``team2vec``](src/mdl/team2vec/team2doc2vec.py)): Inspired by [Hamilton et al.](https://aclanthology.org/P16-1141/), we also incorporate time information into the underlying neural model besides utilizing our proposed streaming training strategy.
-We used the distributed memory model of Doc2Vec to generate the real-valued joint embeddings of the subset of skills and time intervals, where the skills and time intervals are the words of the document (``embtype == 'dt2v'``).

-3) In OpeNTF2, The ``Nmt`` wrapper class is designed to make use of advanced transformer models and encoder-decoder models that include multiple ``LSTM`` or ``GRU`` cells, as well as various attention mechanisms. ``Nmt`` is responsible for preparing the necessary input and output elements and invokes the executables of ``opennmt-py`` by creating a new process using Python's ``subprocess`` module.
-Additionally, because the ``Nmt`` wrapper class inherits from ``Ntf``, these models can also take advantage of temporal training strategies through ``tNtf``.

 #### **3.6.
 Negative Sampling Strategies**

 As known, employing ``unsuccessful`` teams convey complementary negative signals to the model to alleviate the long-tail problem.
 Most real-world training datasets in the team formation domain, however, do not have explicit unsuccessful teams (e.g., collections of rejected papers.)
 In the absence of unsuccessful training instances, we proposed negative sampling strategies based on the ``closed-world`` assumption where no currently known successful group of experts for the required skills is assumed to be unsuccessful.
 We study the effect of ``three`` different negative sampling strategies: two based on static distributions, and one based on adaptive noise distribution: